 Cavity prevention is essential, and it all begins with a proper dental hygiene routine.
 You should brush twice per day and floss at least once.
 Each brushing should last for two minutes with about 30 seconds dedicated to each quadrant in the mouth.

-Whether working on baby teeth or permanent teeth, fillings can help prevent the cavity from causing more damage and help save the tooth.
+Whether working on baby teeth or permanent teeth, composite fillings can help prevent the cavity from causing more damage and help save the tooth.

 If infection sets in or the tooth decays severely, this can lead to us recommending a tooth extraction.
 We'll do everything that we can to avoid an extraction because your natural teeth are always better than dentures or implants.

 We recommend repairing any cavities you have, developing a good oral hygiene routine and eating less sugar to prevent cavity formation and/or progression.

 Our dentist may recommend multiple types of restorations.

 Some patients find that tooth composite fillings aren’t the right solution for them.
 Others want to weigh all of their options and consider filling alternatives.
 The best solution is to prevent tooth decay in the first place, but if you’re already past that stage, there are some advancements in the dental field that give you more options for treating cavities.